 In 1852, Peter Britt (1819-1905) arrived in the small, rowdy mining camp of Jacksonville with $5 in his pocket and a wagon full of photography equipment.
 Like thousands before him, the Swiss immigrant came to America, and to the West, to make a new life for himself.

-By the time he died, half a century later, Britt was one of Oregon’s most celebrated citizens.
+By the time he died, half a century later, Britt was one of Oregon’s most celebrated and well-to-do citizens .
 Through thousands of photographs, he chronicled 50 years of life and growth in Southern Oregon.
-Miners, farmers, ranchers, builders, bankers, merchants, clergymen and families were all captured by Britt’s lens.
+Miners, farmers, ranchers, builders, bankers, merchants, clergymen and families and the Chinese workers were all captured by Britt’s lens.

 But Britt’s camera represents only one aspect of his contribution to Oregon history.
 A fervent believer in the agricultural promise of the Rogue Valley, Britt planted the first fruit trees in the region and opened Oregon’s first winery.
 At various times he was a miner, packer, financier, beekeeper and meteorologist.